Applying for a Disabled Parking Permit in Boston Online

 How Long is a Permanent Disability Tag Good for in Boston?

-In Boston, a permanent disability parking tag is typically valid for five years.
+A permanent disability tag is typically valid for five years.
 Upon expiration, the tag must be renewed, which may require a new medical certification depending on the RMV's requirements.

 Can a Family Member Apply on Behalf of the Individual?